AlexBoving/AlexBoving/README.md

 ### Hi there 👋, Alexandre Boving
 #### Development
-I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.
+I'm Alexandre from Italy, and I do Web development as well as design and implementations of Mobile Applications.
+I really enjoy learning languages and frameworks such as React and React Native.
+Besides of those occupations, I'm really into AI technologies and some of my related repos are available.
+Eventually, I also enjoy wireframing, ui, ux and design in general.

 Skills: REACT NATIVE / REACT / JS / HTML / CSS / PYTHON / JAVA / C / C++ / MATLAB

-- 🔭 I’m currently working on My own project
+- 🔭 I’m currently working on my own project
 - 🌱 I’m currently learning Next.js
 - 🤔 I’m looking for help with Backend